tseli0s/nvdialog/README.md

 - Simple, high level C API with low overhead (See [examples/](./examples/)).
 - 100% guaranteed native looking dialogs.
 - MIT Licensed.
-- Cross-compiler (Actively tested with `gcc`, `clang` and MSVC).
+- Cross-compiler support (Actively tested with `gcc`, `clang` and MSVC).
-- Supports most desktop platforms through 3 different implementations (Backends).
+- Supports most PC platforms through 3 different implementations (Backends).
 - Safe, bug-free, and does not get in your way.
 - Works with the vast majority of desktop platforms: Windows, macOS, Linux, BSDs and other Unix-like OSes are supported.
 - Small, dependency-free*, doesn't get in your way.